dymmond/esmerald/docs/en/docs/guides/more-advanced/15-headers.md

 ## 📑 Summary

-- **Accessing Request Headers:** You can capture request headers using the `Header` class in Esmerald, with options to specify required or optional headers.
+- **Accessing Request Headers:** You can capture request headers using the `Header` class in Ravyn, with options to specify required or optional headers.
 - **Header Validation:** Headers can be validated with Pydantic’s `Field`, allowing you to enforce constraints like minimum length, regex patterns, and more.
-- **Combining Headers with Body Data:** Esmerald makes it easy to combine headers and body fields in the same handler function.
+- **Combining Headers with Body Data:** Ravyn makes it easy to combine headers and body fields in the same handler function.
 - **Custom Response Headers:** You can easily add custom headers to responses using the `headers` attribute of the `JSONResponse` object.